wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

     - **Metric Allow List** field -- Adds metrics to an allow list by specifying a regular expression.
 The regular expression must be a complete match of the entire metric name.
 For example, if you only want CloudWatch data for `elb` and `rds` (which come under `aws.rds`), then use a regular expression such as: `^aws.(elb|rds).*$`.
 If you do not specify a regular expression, _all_ CloudWatch metrics are retrieved.
     - **Point Tag Allow List** -- Adds AWS point tags to an allow list by specifying a regular expression.
 If you do not specify a regular expression, no point tags are added to metrics.
     - **Service Refresh Rate** -- Number of minutes between requesting metrics.
 Default: 5.
-    - **Products** -- Allows you to filter the list of AWS services for which you want to collect metrics by using the CloudWatch integration.
+    - **Products** -- Allows you to filter the list of AWS products for which you want to collect metrics by using the CloudWatch integration.
 The default is **All**.
-Click **Custom** to see the list of AWS services and to filter them according to your needs.
+Click **Custom** to see the list of AWS products and to filter them according to your needs.
 1. Click **Save**.